 1033 exchange – sometime it’s good to be forced out

-Suspended losses (last resort to lower ordinary income without REP)
+Suspended losses (last resort to lower without REP)

 The order in which suspended losses are deducted is:

-1. To first offset depreciation recapture and gain from the activity that was sold.
+1. To first offset and gain from the activity that was sold.

-2. If the suspended losses are in excess of the total gain, the remaining suspended losses will then offset ordinary income.
+2. If the suspended losses are more than the total gain, the remaining suspended losses will then offset .

-3. If the suspended losses do not offset 100% of the gain from the activity that was sold, you may use suspended losses from other rental activities to offset the remainder of the gain from sale.
+3. If the suspended losses do not offset 100% of the gain from the activity that was sold, you may use suspended losses from other rental activities to offset the remainder of the gain from the .

 This is detailed in IRC Sec.
 469(g)(1)(A).
 And if you want to have a wild Wednesday night, here’s an article that explains it in-depth.